mailbox-encore/VstHostSwitcher/README.md

 > Path2=\[enter your second x86 VST plugins path here\]
 > ...etc

-You can defined here any number of entries they will all be checked when a VST plugin .dll fill will be given as program argument.
-You need to enter only x86 plugin paths bacause if the given .dll file is not 'detected' as a x86 VST plugin I will assume that it is a x64 and use the x64 VST host application path to launch it.
+You can defined here any number of entries.
+They will all be checked when a VST plugin .dll file will be given as program argument.
+You need to enter only x86 plugin paths because if the given .dll file is not 'detected' as a x86 VST plugin the script will assume that it is a x64 one and will then use the x64 VST host application to load the .dll file.

- Notice that if no VST plugins folder path is defined, the script will try to get it from the [MS Windows registry](https://en.wikipedia.org/wiki/Windows_Registry) or use the following default path location which is probably your current default location:
+ Notice that if no VST plugins folder path is defined, the script will also try to retrieve it from the [MS Windows registry](https://en.wikipedia.org/wiki/Windows_Registry) or use the following default path location which is probably your current default location:

 - C:\Program Files (x86)\Steinberg\VstPlugins\